swarbrick85/pastry_central/README.md

 ## Usage

 This is the outline of a website.
 It has no css attached.
+To realistically make it into a website, some sort of visually appealing web design would likely need to be added.
 Also, to make it visible it needs to be connected to a web server.

 ## Contributing